Yu Darvish: 2011 season

 Eventually, the teams agreed to play the full 144-game schedule, but the start of the season would be pushed back several weeks.
-The season began on 12 April 2011 and Darvish started against the Saitama Seibu Lions.
+The season began on April 12, 2011, and Darvish started against the Saitama Seibu Lions.
 He struggled, allowing seven runs in seven innings and taking the loss.

 This poor start would not reflect on his overall performance.
 After that opening game, he would not allow more than three runs in any of his starts.
 Darvish would win his next eight starts and thirteen of his next fourteen decisions.
 Darvish would finish with his strongest all-around season, winning 18 games and featuring a career-low 1.44 ERA.
-He also led the league with 28 starts, 232 innings, 276 strikeouts and a 0.82 WHIP.
+He also led the league with 28 starts, 232 innings, 276 strikeouts, and a 0.82 WHIP.
 He also featured remarkable control, walking only 36 batters.

-Despite his accomplishments, Darvish was not recognized with the best pitcher in Japan honor, the Sawamura Award.
+Despite his accomplishments, Darvish was not recognized as the best pitcher in Japan's honor, the Sawamura Award.
 Three of the five-member committee voted to recognize Tohoku Rakuten Golden Eagles right-hander Masahiro Tanaka.
-Selection committee chief Masayuki Dobashi explained, "ERA is the best stat to evaluate pitchers ...
-Tanaka's ERA was a little better than that of Darvish.
+Selection committee chief Masayuki Dobashi explained, "ERA is the best stat to evaluate pitchers...Tanaka's ERA was a little better than that of Darvish.
 Tanaka also had more complete games than Darvish."
 Pitchers must qualify for the award by meeting seven criteria: 15 wins, a 2.50 ERA, 200 innings pitched, 10 complete games, 150 strikeouts, 25 appearances and a .600 winning percentage.
 Both Tanaka and Darvish met all the criteria.
-Tanaka noted, "I only had better numbers than him (Darvish) ...
+Tanaka noted, "I only had better numbers than him (Darvish)...
 As a pitcher, I'm nowhere near his caliber."

-The Nippon Ham Fighters were eliminated in the first round of the Pacific League playoffs, losing both games to the Saitama Seibu Lions.
-Darvish started game one of the series, going seven innings and allowing only one run on four hits, while striking out nine.
+The Nippon-Ham Fighters were eliminated in the first round of the Pacific League playoffs, losing both games to the Saitama Seibu Lions.
+Darvish started game one of the series, going seven innings and allowing only one run on four hits while striking out nine.
 After Darvish departed, Seibu scored one run in the 9th inning to send the game to extra innings and added three more to win the game in the 11th inning.

 After being eliminated, speculation again increased about Darvish being posted to Major League Baseball.
 His pending divorce allegedly complicated this situation.
 Speculation centered on his wife's potential claims to a share of a new contract with an American team.